 In Q4 2021, Autodesk posted revenue of $1.2 billion, only just surpassing Zacks Consensus Estimate by 1.5%.17 Zacks monitors brokerage ratings and analyses different equities to predict estimated earnings over a given period.

 According to Autodesk’s CFO, Debbie Clifford, the great quarter was attributed to ‘robust renewal rates, strong growth in subscriptions and rapidly expanding digital sales.’18

-You can get exposure to Metaverse stocks by trading or investing.
-When trading, you’ll be using CFDs to speculate on the price of the underlying asset rising or falling – without taking ownership of any shares.
+You can get exposure to Metaverse stocks by trading CFDs.
+With CFDs you speculate on the price of the underlying asset rising or falling – without taking ownership of any shares.

 Since CFDs are leveraged derivatives, you can open a position with just a fraction of the full size of the trade.
 Not only will your profits be magnified, but you stand to lose more than your initial deposit.
 That’s why you always need to take steps to manage your risk.